 - Cycle of 5ths – Imagine the face of a clock and instead of the hourly numbers, replace these with the 12 notes in music, i.e. starting at the top at 12 with C, then moving clockwise down five steps to F, then Bb and continuing this until you end back at C. This is what you will get: C-F-Bb-Eb-Ab-Db(C#)-Gb(F#)-Cb(B)-E-A-D-G-C. Memorize this movement because a lot of chord progressions in songs move naturally in this way, either down in perfect 5ths or up in perfect 4ths.
 For example, the A section of “Fly Me to the Moon”: Ami7-Dmi7-G7-Cma7-Fma7-Bmi7(b5)- E7-Ami7.
 The roots of the chords move perfectly around the cycle, diatonic to the key of C major!

 - Form – All the elements of music – melody, harmony and rhythm – will be pointless or meandering if not held together or structured in specific forms.
 Pop songs are known for their verse and chorus structures, or AB form.
-It is also common to find modern pop songs these days with the following form: intro-verse-chorus-verse-chorus-bridge-chorus-outro (ending).
+It’s also important that you feel confident identifying factors of a pop song, particularly when it comes to form and tempo.
+Nowadays, it is common to find modern pop songs these days with the following form: intro-verse-chorus-verse-chorus-bridge-chorus-outro (ending).
 Blues music, of course, has its 12-bar structure, and its less common 16-bar form.
 And the 32-bar song form in jazz with its many variations, i.e., AABA, AABC, et cetera, are all important to note and remember.